sachin4208/sachin4208/README.md

 - **Python**: Playing with code to make things work, like backend stuff.
 - **Web Stuff**: Making websites look good with HTML, CSS, and some JavaScript tricks.
 - **Flutter**: Building apps that run on phones—pretty neat!
-- **Mixing It All**: Combining everything for projects like Bidder Executive.
+- **Mixing It All**: Combining everything for projects like Notpad.

 ---